OjureFred/WireOnlineNews/readme.md

 ### And coding style tests

-No cosing style tests are applied
+No coding style tests are applied

 ## Deployment